 Using green laser light with a wavelength of 515 nm the absorptivity of pure copper is much higher.
 This means that less laser power output is needed for a stable process.
 Furthermore, the laser beam can be focused more precisely, allowing it to manufacture far more delicate components using the new SLM process.
 According to Heussen: “We are hoping for a more homogeneous melt pool dynamics so that we can build components with high material density and achieve other positive effects, such as a higher detail resolution.”

-Taking Charge: Construction of a Green SLM Laser
+Taking Charge: construction of green laser SLM

 With no such “green” laser source on the market meeting the boundary conditions of the SLM process, the department for laser beam source development at Fraunhofer ILT is building its own in a project they call “SLM in green.”
 Their aim is to create a high-quality laser for single-mode operation that functions with a maximum output of 400 watts in continuous service (cw) with green wavelength (515 nm).
 A “SLM in green” laboratory setup is expected to be ready by the end of 2017.
 Thereafter, the Fraunhofer ILT will further develop its processes as part of the research project funded by the AiF.